UniversalDependencies/docs/_hy/feat/Case.md

 ### <a name="Gen">`Gen`</a>: genitive

-In many languages prototypical meaning of genitive is that the noun phrase somehow belongs to its governor.
+In many languages, the prototypical meaning of the genitive is that the noun phrase somehow belongs to its governor.

 We do not recognize the genitive except for possessive personal, some demonstrative pronouns/determiners and _իր_/_ir_ “one’s own”.